ahmettaydinn/five-DOM-projects/README.md

 ## Overview
-From beginner to master I have finished 5 Vanilla projects.I got the idea on Internet and improved myself
+From beginner to master I have finished 5 Vanilla Javascript projects with api's and some open source apis.I got the ideas on Internet and improved myself.

 ## Screenshot
 <p align="center">